The Newest Ones in the Book

 - Moe: is a phenomenon of the 21st century, although prototypical forms existed in the 1980s and 1990s.

-- Pompous Political Pundit: Started around the same time as the neoconservative movement within the American Republican Party, sometime in The Eighties or The Nineties.
+- Pompous Political Pundit: Started around the same time as the neoconservative movement within the American Republican Party, sometime in The '80s or The '90s.

 - Two Gamers on a Couch: Started about 1998 or so.

 - Useless Without Cell Phones: As old as the touchscreen cell phone.